phenixdigital/phoenix_storybook/README.md

 - `component` to describe your stateless function components or your live_components.
 - `page` to write & document UI guidelines, or whatever content you want.
-- `example` to show how your components can be used and mixed togethers in real UI pages. (not available now)
+- `example` to show how your components can be used and mixed together in real UI pages. (not available now)

 Almost everything, from sidebar rendering to component preview, is performed at compilation time.